Culturesupport/CultureSupport/README.md

 - We Dont Find interest Because of You

-- There is Not Possible For our Way To Operate
+- There is Not Possible For our Way To Operate For A Specific Person Satisfaction.
 - By The Way its Setup

 - There is No Person Inspire or Activate Us